ericnishio/react-primer/README.md

 JavaScript is a dynamically typed language and does not provide a way to ensure variables are of the correct type before executing the code.
-This means that mistakenly giving a wrong input to a function will go unnoticed until you or somebody else encounters the problem firsthand.
+This means that mistakenly giving a wrong input value to a function will go unnoticed until you or somebody else encounters a glitch.

-The main advantage to having a statically typed language, on the other hand, is that it notifies you of type errors as you're coding.
-It also lets you inspect the shape of data structures and functions that are being used, functioning as a form of self-documentation.
+The main advantage to having a statically typed language, therefore, is that it notifies you of type errors as you're coding.
+It also lets you inspect the shape of data structures and functions that are being used, serving as a form of self-documentation as well.

 To benefit from such features, you can choose to write your source code in [TypeScript](https://www.typescriptlang.org), a statically typed language